ninabarzh/broomstick/content/posts/the-global-souths-not-so-secret-club.md

 And the proposed common BRICS currency?
 That’s the monetary equivalent of announcing plans to build a space elevator — technically feasible in theory, prohibitively expensive, and utterly impractical in this century.

-### Energy leverage: Now we're talking
+### Energy use: Now we're talking

 Where BRICS+ genuinely wields clout is in the global energy market.
-The expanded bloc now accounts for roughly **44% of global oil production**, giving it considerable leverage — on paper.
+The expanded bloc now accounts for roughly **44% of global oil production**, giving it considerable use — on paper.
 In practice, coordinating that influence is another matter entirely.

 Expecting Saudi Arabia and Iran to agree on production quotas is like watching two rival football firms try to organise a charity bake sale.
 The potential for disaster is high, and the likelihood of unity is — at best — fragile.